mahmoud2mohmed/EDA-Project/README.md

 ## 📊 Tools and Libraries Used:
 - Pandas
-- Matplotlib
-- Seaborn
+- numpy

-The insights gained from this analysis can support further steps such as data preprocessing, feature engineering, and predictive modeling.
+The insights gained from this analysis can support further steps such as data preprocessing, feature engineering.